volkangumuskaya/Personal_cheat_sheet/mlflow_example.md

-### In this `MLflow` example we run a notebook from another notebook and log with parent-child nested structure
+### In this example we run a notebook in `Databricks` from another notebook, and log with parent-child nested structure using `MLflow`

 # Notebook1: Main run